How to Apply to the Graduate Program

 We do not require GRE test scores.
 You are free to submit GRE test scores if you think they add something of value to our review.

-Applications are initially reviewed by the Chair of the Graduate Program.
+Applications are initially reviewed by the Graduate Program Director.
 If the applicant meets the minimum academic standards established by OSU, the file is offered for review by the Horticulture graduate faculty.
-Admission decisions are primarily made by individual faculty after reviewing application packets.
+Admission decisions are primarily made by individual faculty in consultation with the Horticulture Graduate Program Committee.
 An applicant is not accepted unless a member of the graduate faculty agrees to serve as the major advisor.

 Interested faculty may contact you directly to schedule an interview, to ask additional questions about your application, or to discuss the nature of a graduate opportunity in their program.

-An informal offer of admission will typically be communicated directly by faculty members.
+An informal initial offer of admission will typically be communicated directly by faculty members.
 At that time faculty will discuss details of their offer including the nature of potential projects and any offers of funding such as a research assistantship.
-A recommendation for admission is then forwarded to the Graduate School.
-Formal admission decisions are made by the Graduate School, which sends official notification of acceptance or rejection.
+A recommendation for admission is then forwarded to the Office of Graduate Education.
+Formal admission decisions are made by the Office of Graduate Education, which sends official notification of acceptance or rejection.

 Contact Us